ibrahimabdulrasaq/ibrahimabdulrasaq/README.md

 - 🔭 Currently working on building portfolio-ready data analytics projects, improving my SQL querying and optimization skills, and strengthening my data storytelling and communication skills to deliver clear, actionable insights.
 - 👯 I’m looking to collaborate on data analytics, business intelligence, and data visualization projects
 - 🤔 Looking for help with advanced analytics use cases and performance optimization
-- 💬 Ask me about data analysis, business insights, research or physics related concepts
+- 💬 Ask me about data analysis, business insights, research, or physics-related concepts
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I believe data tells stories, and great analysts make them actionable and easy to understand.